clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 https://clojurians.zulipchat.com/#user/386018

 **What do you plan to work on throughout the year?**
-In a nutshell, my plan would be to help expand Clojure's scientific ecosystem (https://www.youtube.com/watch?v=_D5d6Ls6pBw), particularly in regards to the mathematical sciences.
+In a nutshell, my plan would be to help expand [Clojure's scientific ecosystem](https://www.youtube.com/watch?v=_D5d6Ls6pBw), particularly in regards to the mathematical sciences.
 This would take the form of developing and creating libraries, continuing and creating documentation and to initiate a serious attempt at academic outreach.

 #### Libraries

 #### Wolframite
 Last year, CT supported Jakub Holy and I for a quarter in our attempt to resurrect and document the Wofram-Clojure bridge.
 We're very happy with the progress we made in this time, but of course there are many other things that could (and should?) be done - we really feel like we're just getting started.
 In particular, a key feature of Wolframite, that is missing in Wolfram itself, is the REPL experience.

 In this, we want to fully integrate Wolframite with Clojure's visual tools for all manner of datatypes that Wolfram supports.
 And in particular, to make data passing and memory management efficient.
-More functionally, we want to create a special viewer for symbolic expressions, that not only allows the user to copy and switch between maths in Wolfram, LisP and TeX forms but that automatically generates sliders for each parameter for exploration, as inspired by Wolfram's Manipulate function (https://reference.wolfram.com/language/ref/Manipulate.html).
+More functionally, we want to create a special viewer for symbolic expressions, that not only allows the user to copy and switch between maths in Wolfram, LisP and TeX forms but that automatically generates sliders for each parameter for exploration, as inspired by [Wolfram's Manipulate function](https://reference.wolfram.com/language/ref/Manipulate.html).

 #### exp (name to be decided)
 In Clojure, there are now two libraries to interact with symbolic expressions and this new project would seek to integrate them: both Wolframite and Emmy.
 This would be powerful because although Emmy brings symbolic manipulation to Clojure and Clojurescript simultaneously, it is still missing many key features and algorithms that only Wolfram can provide.
 One can then imagine a situation where mathematical problems could be defined and explored in the browser (Emmy), passed to the server to be simplified algebraically (Wolframite) and then crunched numerically (Emmy).